 For that job, the father easily defines his son's qualifications for the work at hand.

 "I like how he treats everybody.
 He treats everybody the same.
 He doesn't see himself as a superstar athlete.
 He's good with children and adults; he's really quiet and humble and he is serious about the gospel.
-He's been set on going on a mission since he was a child and he is very excited about his call."16 comments on this story
+He's been set on going on a mission since he was a child and he is very excited about his call."

 And so another generation of Chatmans begin a path of post-high school play that couldn't be more different.